How Is Rabies Risk Determined?

 A small scratch may pose minimal risk, but deep bites, especially those that bleed, are more concerning because they allow saliva to enter the body.

-When Do You Need a rabies vaccine?
+When Do You Need a Rabies Vaccine?

 You should strongly consider vaccination in the following situations: